openframeworks/ofBook/chapters/shaders/chapter.md

 ## Your first shader!

 Let's take a look at a very simple example to help you get going with it.
-First we'll look at the OF side of things:
+First we'll look at the oF side of things:

 ```cpp